You never know when disaster will strike and you will need help.

 Yes, RWEAC will help all parts of the state impacted by a disaster.
 If your system needs emergency assistance in the event of a flood, tornado, ice storm, fire or any other man-made or natural disaster, RWEAC will respond.

 Signing up is easy!
-Complete your application, Mutual Aid Agreement and resource survey online by clicking the links below:
+Complete your application, Mutual Aid Agreement and resource survey online by clicking here!

 You may also contact TRWA at (512) 472-8591 or firstname.lastname@example.org to request a hard copy.